-Since Mike does not live in Sudbury, he will have to look for a place to live.
+Except for a cell phone that costs around \$33.75 each month, Mike does not have any major financial responsibilities.
+He currently lives at home, but his parents do not live in Sudbury, so he will have to look for a place to live.
 It is now the end of June and he has to move in by the end of August.

-Mike has a full-time summer job that pays \$12 per hour as an inventory clerk in a warehouse, which, after taxes and deductions, pays approximately \$109.20 every 2 weeks.
-He has had this job since May 1st.
-He is looking to get a part-time job as soon as he moves to Sudbury.
+Mike will be starting a full-time summer job on July 1st as an inventory clerk in a warehouse.
+The job pays \$12 per hour and after taxes and deductions, he expects to earn approximately \$540 every 2 weeks.
+Mike is planning to save most of his earnings, but has also applied for OSAP and is hoping to get a part-time job as soon as he moves to Sudbury.

-He does not have any major financial responsibilities since he currently lives at home.
-He has a cell phone which costs around \$33.75 each month.
 Mike does not have a car since he is still trying to earn enough money for his tuition this summer.
 His main source of transportation while in Sudbury will be the Greater Sudbury Transit (\$2.50 one way).